Travel Hacks for Getting Free Flight Upgrades

 Want Free Flights?
 Here's How to Actually Get Them

-In the travel world, airlines, banks, and travel companies are all fighting for your business.
-The good news is, this competition can actually get you free flights if you play the game the right way.
-Forget depending on chance; getting free flights is all about understanding the strategies these companies use and figuring out how to use them to your advantage.
+In the travel world, airlines, banks, and travel companies all fight for your business.
+The good news?
+This competition can get you free flights if you play it right.
+Forget luck.
+Getting free flights means understanding company strategies.
+Then use them to your benefit.

-So, how are free flights even possible?
-There are a few main ways:
+So, how are free flights possible?
+A few main ways exist.

 Frequent Flyer Programs: Loyalty Pays Off